Hatti Gold Mines: History

 In 1937, the Nizam's Government decided to prospect the area again with a view to possible re-opening of the mines (the only industry in the area apart from agriculture) so as to provide employment.
 The area was a backward district, which was considered at that time to be a more or less perpetual famine area.
 In 1940, after some satisfactory exploratory work, it was decided to install a plant to treat 100 tonnes of mine ore per day, but before the plant could be obtained, operations were suspended, and from 1942 to 1946, due to World War II, the mine was shut down except for pumping.

 The company was originally formed in 1947 as the Hyderabad Gold mines Company Ltd., with the Hyderabad State Government holding a majority of the shares.
 After the end of the war, the scheme was resumed and production started in September 1948, at the rate of 130 tonnes of ore per day.
 By 1972 this rate had progressively increased to 600 tonnes of ore per day.
-With the re-organisation of the States in 1956, the company was transferred to Mysore State (now known as the Karnataka State) and became Hatti Gold Mines Limited.
+With the re-organization of the States in 1956, the company was transferred to Mysore State (Karnataka State) and became Hutti Gold Mines Limited.

 The mine produced about 38,56,300 tonnes of ore to yield about 26,550 kg at an average recovery of 6.88 g per tonne.
 In addition about 48,800 tonnes of gold tailings lifted about 112 kg of gold production for the year 1982 – 83 was about 62.83 kg gold per month at an average recovery grade of 5.24 per g per tonne.
 After extensive working, the main mine became water-logged, and was closed.